Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 # Instructions:
 ## Required Settings Changes:
 <ul>
-  <li>Change the Graphics Api for Windows to DirectX12 through Edit Tab(Top Left) -> Project Settings -> Player -> Other Settings -> Untoggle "Auto Graphics API For Windows", then click the little + that appears, select "Direct3D12(Experimental)", and drag that to the top.
+  <li>If you plan to use DX12(otherwise look down below for DX11 instructions): Change the Graphics Api for Windows to DirectX12 through Edit Tab(Top Left) -> Project Settings -> Player -> Other Settings -> Untoggle "Auto Graphics API For Windows", then click the little + that appears, select "Direct3D12(Experimental)", and drag that to the top.
 A restart of the editor is required</li>
   <li>Your target camera NEEDS to be deferred, this will usually be automatically done for you by TrueTrace</li>
 </ul>